-This is the conclusion of our three-part blog post, offering answers to important questions we often receive from consumers about their policy and claims issues.
+This is the conclusion of our three-part blog post, offering answers to important questions we often receive from consumers about their long term disability insurance policy and claims issues.
 Although we have attempted to respond to many of the questions our firm receives, policyholders are invited to contact us for information about their unique situation.

-How should I respond if the information given to me during telephone conversations is inconsistent with the letters I have received, including the denial letter?
+How should you respond if the information given to you during telephone conversations is inconsistent with the letters you have received, including the denial letter?

 The recollection of an insurance company representative might differ substantially from your account of a telephone conversation, so telephonic conversations should be memorialized by follow up letters/emails.
 However, claimants need to be cautious about communicating in a fashion that is inconsistent with an indicated disability.
 If you are suffering from carpel tunnel, for example, lengthy letters that you write in your own hand could pose problems.
 A more appropriate form of communication in this situation might be a typed letter that indicates it was typed by someone else and approved by you.
 Similarly, long telephone conversations might be an ill-advised way to communicate if you are suffering from a head injury that you indicate is impacting your cognitive functioning.
 While this advice might seem ludicrous because even people who are disabled have moments where they function above their normal level, the insurer is looking for ANY evidence to call into question the legitimacy of your claim.

-Why are my physicians in contact with my long-term disability insurance company?
+Why are your physicians in contact with your long term disability insurance company?

 The practice of seeking information, reports, and test results from medical providers is customary for insurance companies investigating a disability claim.
 Because your insurance company will gather such information, you should seek treatment with physicians who support your disability claim because they can write letters that strengthen your claim.

-How can my private long-term disability insurance company deny my claim when my claim was approved by Social Security?
+How can your private long-term disability insurance company deny your claim when your claim was approved by Social Security?

 This situation often results in long-term disability carriers engaging in conduct that represents the height of hypocrisy.
 The requirements for approval of a disability claim through Social Security are less rigorous than a claim with private insurance carriers.
 If your Social Security claim is approved, the insurer will apply these tougher standards and disregard the SSDI determination.
 By contrast, the long-term disability carrier will be quick to reference your SSDI denial in support of its opposition to your disability claim with the carrier.
 Most disability polices require an insured to file a claim for SSDI benefits and often permit the insurer to reduce the amount of the payments in proportion to the amount received from Social Security.

-Why did my insurer stop making payments and claim I was no longer disabled after paying long-term disability benefits for two years?
+Why did your insurer stop making claim payments to you after two years?

-Am I just being paranoid if I suspect my insurance carrier has placed me under surveillance?
+Are you just being paranoid if you suspect that your insurance carrier has placed you under surveillance?

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].